 Filenames

 Require specific filenames.
 It may sound trivial, but anyone who collects papers electronically knows the pain of getting 20 files named Essay1.docx.
 Give your students a simple file naming convention.
-For example, FirstnameLastname-Essay1.docx
+For example, FirstnameLastname-Essay1.docx.
+Canvas also allows you to restrict submissions by file type if you prefer.

 Helping Students Succeed